rro-toulouse/jakeur.github.io/iOS-Privacy-Policy-EN.md

 **Privacy Policy**

 Rodolphe Asséré built the Wood Score app as a Freemium app.
 This SERVICE is provided by Rodolphe Asséré at no cost and is intended for use as is.
+A subscription is available to unlock game customization based on iOS tier 1 price.
+A subscription lasts 1 year.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.